 Ticketing is one of the most common functions of a travel agency.
-The travel department of a travel agency has two sub-department-domestic ticketing and International ticketing.
-The ticketing department is responsible for handling ticketing query whether it is domestic or international.
+The travel department of a travel agency has two sub-departments-domestic ticketing and International ticketing.
+The ticketing department is responsible for handling ticketing queries whether it is domestic or international.

-The executive at the travel desk should aware of the computer and internet familiarity.
-He has good knowledge of flight schedules of various airlines and airlines applicable for a journey like - Special fare, discounted fare, night fare, classed to travel, classes of travel, special fares, booking and cancellation rules, booking update, per phone and the city code and airport code and airlines code, reservation code, special service etc.
+The executive at the travel desk should be aware of the computer and internet familiarity.
+He has good knowledge of flight schedules of various airlines and airlines applicable for a journey like - Special fare, discounted fare, night fare, class to travel, classes of travel, special fares, booking and cancellation rules, booking updates, per phone and the city code and airport code and airlines code, reservation code, special service etc.

-The travel desk counter executive have good knowledge of Computer reservation system (CRS) is commonly used for making airlines bookings.
+The travel desk counter executive has good knowledge of the Computer reservation system (CRS) is commonly used for making airline bookings.
 Travel agent executives should also be familiar with Global distribution systems (GDSs) such as Amadeus, Galileo, Abacus etc.